 - The new Fellowship program will be invitation-only.

 Portland, Oregon is an ideal location for this program because of its abundant natural resources, innovative history in forest management, important timber sector, and close proximity to experts in forestry management, urban forestry, green building, and sustainability.

 A Lasting Legacy

-The International Fellowship Program is generously supported by the Harry A. Merlo Foundation.
+The International Fellowship Program was generously supported by the Harry A. Merlo Foundation for 30 years.